ryo-lyo/Semantic-Shift-via-UOT/README.md

 ## Citation

-If you find our code or data useful in your research, please cite our paper.
-Until the official ACL Anthology version is available, please cite the arXiv version as follows:
+If you find our code or data useful in your research, please cite our paper:

 ```bibtex
 @inproceedings{DBLP:conf/acl/KishinoYNYS25,